 As an only child, there was a lot of pressure to be excellent.
 (For those of you who have siblings, add up all the pressure your parents put on you + your siblings.
 Now, put that all on you.)
 I always thought that excellence meant perfection.

 News flash: it doesn’t.

 Throughout my four years as a Marquette tour guide, I’m not sure if I’ve ever given a perfect tour.
 Some have been excellent, others good, and some just atrocious.
 It happens.
-I know that they weren’t perfect, but the families I have with me are just happy to experience Marquette.
+I know that they weren’t perfect, but the families I had with me were just happy to experience Marquette.
 Not everything will be perfect.
 You won’t always get straight A’s or score the winning goal every intramural game.
-In whatever you do, you will see flaws; However, that doesn’t mean it was horrible.
+In whatever you do, you will see flaws; however, that doesn’t mean it was horrible.
 Learn to appreciate the imperfection and recognize the excellence in what you do.

 Leadership -Hold yourself accountable for failures, but also successes.

 Accountability is one of the most important components to being a leader.
 Own what you’ve done.
 Don’t shy away from it.
 When you fail, owning it will hurt.
 A lot.

 In my sophomore year, I was the Sports Director for Marquette University Television (MUTV) and covered the NCAA Tournament for the station.
 I returned with content that was less than stellar.
 People let me know that my leadership and our pieces were mediocre in this situation.
 But I didn’t own it.

 With success, your accountability will be a key point of pride.
 During my junior year, I helped create a pilot for Time Warner Cable Sports from scratch called Sports.EDU.
 I was the executive producer and lead anchor of the program, so I had a lot of responsibility.
 It was a grueling, but rewarding, process.
 I owned the good, the bad and the ugly.
 In doing that, I saved a lot of angst, frustration and disappointment because I was honest with myself.